 The bed bug species that mainly attack human beings are the Cimex hemipterus or the Cimex lectularius.
 The nymphs pass via 5 juvenile “nymph” stages as they molt towards attaining the adult stage – the wingless, reddish-brown, blood-sucking insects.

 Sidenote: Always spray against bedbugs, fleas or roaches on used clothes and furniture before you get them into your house.
-But also, check this guide on how to use rubbing alcohol, Ammonia, bleach, or Lysol to kill bed bugs
+But also, check this guide on how to use steam heat treatment, rubbing alcohol, Ammonia, bleach, or Lysol to kill bed bugs

 1. Appearance and Size